Bar Professional Training Course (PgDip)

 The BPTC course is suitable for graduates in Law or any other subject with CPE/GDL.
 Applicants should show a commitment to the profession (e.g. via placements, mooting competitions, public speaking).

-To enrol on the course students need to have:
+To enrol on the course you need to have:

 - completed your academic stage;